mdarm/forex-forecasting/README.md

 ## Algorithms

 Before diving into the individual methodologies, ensure you have the necessary dependencies installed.
-Each implementation directory ([SCNN_model](SCNN_model), [V-AR-model](V-AR-model), [es-rnn](es-rnn)) contains its own `README.md` file, detailing specific requirements and dependencies, so have a look at it before running the respective model.
+Each implementation directory ([SCNN_model](SCNN_model), [V-AR-model](V-AR-model), [es-rnn](es-rnn)) contains its own `README.md` file, detailing specific requirements and dependencies; so have a look at it before running the respective model.

 ## Data Source